Commute Trip Reduction (CTR)

 To establish a Commute Trip Reduction program, a business usually develops corporate goals and objectives, policies and procedures, and services and benefits.
 Travel Surveys are important help plan and evaluate programs.
 CTR programs may be managed by an in-house Employee Transportation Coordinator, a specialized transportation services company, or a local Transportation Management Association.
 Organizations such as the Association for Commuter Transportation provide resources for developing such programs and training staff.

 Some governments make special efforts to implement commute trip reduction programs within their own agencies as a way to demonstrate leadership and as an opportunity to develop tools and experience that can be transferred to non-government organizations.
-For examples see the Greening Government guide at www.greeninggovernment.gc.ca, Federal House In Order “Commute and Business Travel” emission reduction program information at www.fhio.gc.ca/commuting/commuting.htm, and Skinner and Cohen, 1996.
+For examples see the Greening Government guide at www.greeninggovernment.gc.ca, Federal House In Order “Commute and Business Travel” emission reduction program information at www.fhio.gc.ca/commuting/commuting.htm.

 Travel Impacts